erdemece-design/nature_languange_AI/README.md

-# Welcome to GitHub Desktop!
+# Welcome to GitHub AI!

 We have done successfuly nature language.
 Then we will work about deeep learning.
 I am waiting for contribute